About the Office

 What are the Benefits of Limited Scope Representation?

-Limited Scope Representation allows you to represent yourself in your divorce case while having the benefit of an experienced Family Law Attorney by your side when you need it and only for the parts of your case that you need help with.
+Limited Scope Representation allows you to represent yourself and handle the parts of your case that you feel comfortable with, while having the benefit of an experienced Family Law Attorney by your side when you need it.

 - You represent yourself (“Pro Per”).